-The treatment in Protocol CIT-02 is the islet transplant and the accompanying immunosuppressive regimen, which includes LSF.
-This is a single-arm, open-label trial, and all subjects assigned to this protocol receive identical study treatment.
+The treatment in Protocol CIT-05 is the islet transplant and the accompanying calcineurin inhibitor free immunosuppression regimen.
+This is a single-arm, open-label trial and all subjects assigned to this protocol receive identical study treatment.

 3.4.3 Center Pooling Method